rmaziarka/radekmaziarka.pl/page/content/en/posts/2021/2020-03/conway-law/index.md

 Conway’s law is not a law in a strict sense – it can’t be proven as a physical law.
 But there are many reasons, why people may act according to this law:

- *   [Communication limitations](https://getlighthouse.com/blog/developing-leaders-team-grows-big/) – it is impossible for a large group to communicate with each other at the same time.
+ *   [Communication limitations](https://getlighthouse.com/blog/developing-leaders-team-grows-big/) – it is impossible for a large group to communicate effectively.
 We create abstractions, in form of groups and teams, that work as one bigger organism.
  *   [Misaligned incentives](https://medium.com/nick-tune-tech-strategy-blog/misaligned-incentives-fuel-organizational-dysfunctions-a67a3ed03890) - they push people from colaborating to solve the problem towards securing their own situations
  *   [Group cohesiveness](https://en.wikipedia.org/wiki/Group_cohesiveness) and [Groupthinking](https://en.wikipedia.org/wiki/Groupthink) – psychological syndrome, resulting in groups making decisions together, that at times might be irrational.
  *   [Tribalism](https://en.wikipedia.org/wiki/Tribalism) – feeling of being close within the group we identify with – This inborn atavism makes it easier for us to accept solutions close to our surroundings and to compete with opposing groups.